tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

 Debian {: #debian}
 ======

-Installation instructions for Debian haven't been written yet, but will be made before the stable release.
+Installation instructions for Debian haven't been written.
 You can follow [instructions for Ubuntu](#ubuntu) for now.
 Please report any issues to [the Nuvola Player Users mailing list](https://groups.google.com/d/forum/nuvola-player-users).
 I'll be there to help you ;-)